 As the demand for AI continues to grow, so does its environmental impact.Training, fine tuning, and even serving your models, especially generative models can be compute intensive and energy-intensive, but it doesn't have to be carbon intensive.
 You can do things like query the breakdown of energy sources for different regional electricity grids across the world using the Electricity Maps API.
 This can give you the context to customize where and when you run your ML jobs in the cloud.
-Specifically, you can choose low CO2 energy sources to power your training jobs by running them in data centers to powered by low-carbon energy sources such as wind, solar, hydro, or nuclear.
+Specifically, you can choose low CO2 energy sources to power your training jobs by running them in data centres to powered by low-carbon energy sources such as wind, solar, hydro, or nuclear.
 If the balance between cost, latency and other factors make sense when you consider the carbon footprint, you may as well be aware that we can make a difference by choosing a different cloud region.

 It's easier to understand our environmental impact when we use a single-use plastic fork, water bottle, fly on a plane, or put gas in a car.
 However, it's harder to grasp the impact of cloud computing and machine learning, where we're just writing code.